Hoi An Travel Guide: Highlights, Restaurants, Hotels and Tips

 Easy Rider from Hoi An to Hué

 Book an Easy Rider to travel from Hoi An to Hué.
 This was the single best experience of my entire Vietnam trip.
-Sitting on the back of a giant Honda motorcycle gives you an unmatched sense of freedom and the route along the coast is breathtaking.
-During the day trip we stopped at spectacular viewpoints, visited an oyster farm and I climbed the steps of the Marble Mountains.
-Moreover, my driver stopped every time I wanted a photo, which was very often indeed.
-This is also a perfectly practical way to travel between the two cities, even with a suitcase: mine was strapped to the back of the bike without any issues.
+Riding on the back of a giant Honda motorcycle along the coast gives you an unmatched sense of freedom.
+We stopped at spectacular viewpoints, visited an oyster farm and I climbed the steps of the Marble Mountains.
+My driver stopped every time I wanted a photo, which was very often indeed.
+Even with a suitcase, this works perfectly: mine was strapped to the back of the bike without any issues.
 Always check reviews before booking an Easy Rider, as not all operators are equally reliable.

 One of the stops during my Easy Rider tour, Hoi An to Hué